 Instructions

-- Heat a medium-sized pan that has a tight-fitting lid over high heat.
+- Heat a dutch oven or medium heavy bottomed pan that has a tight-fitting lid over high heat.

 - Add coconut milk, broth/liquid from peas and water to the pan.
 You need 4 cups of total combined liquid (broth/liquid from peas, coconut milk and water) for this recipe.
 If you don't have a full 2 cups of broth, add extra water to make the total liquid equal 4 cups in the pan.
 If you have extra broth, use it and reduce/omit the water.
-Just make sure you add only 4 cups of liquid total to the pan.
+Just make sure you add only 4 cups of liquid total to the pan.1 cup reduced fat coconut milk, 2 cups liquid/broth from pigeon peas, 1 cup water

-- Add rice to pan, stir and bring back to a boil.
+- Add rice to pan, stir and bring back to a boil.2 cups white basmati rice

 - Stir one last time, reduce heat to low, cover with tight fitting lid and set a timer for 15 minutes.